mitanshu7/tailscale_kual/README.md

 8. Copy the login url to a modern web browser and login using your preferred SSO.
 Skip to next step if you filled a valid auth key.

-9. After connecting the device should add the kindle to your `Machines` page on tailscale admin console. ([this](https://login.tailscale.com/admin/machines)).
+9. After connecting the device, tailscale should add the kindle to your [Machines](https://login.tailscale.com/admin/machines) page on tailscale [admin console](https://login.tailscale.com/welcome).

-10. Now you can see the (static) IP address assigned by Tailscale for your machine.
-You can use this ip to connect to kindle.
+10. Now you can see the (fairly static) IP address assigned by Tailscale for your kindle.
+You can use this ip to connect!

 11. In case you want to restart fresh (deleling the logs, and removing machine from tailscale etc.), you should first stop both `tailscale` and `tailscaled` respectively from KUAL menu, then connect kindle to PC for troubleshooting.